kratimitra/Dynamic_Programming/README.md

 Once, we observe these properties in a given problem, be sure that it can be solved using DP.

+# How to approach a DP problem
+We can approach a dynamic Programming problem in two ways:
+1. Bottom Up  (a.k.a.
+Tabulation Method)
+      Tabulation is the method that avoids recursion.
+In this approach, we solve the sub-problems first.
+This is typically done by filling up an n-dimensional table.
+Based on         the results in the table, the solution to the original problem is then computed.

+3. Top Down   (a.k.a Memoization Method)
+      In this approach, we try to solve the bigger problem by recursively finding the solution to smaller sub-problems.
+Whenever we solve a sub-problem, we cache its result so       that we don’t need to solve that again in future (if required).
+Instead, we can just return the saved result.
+This technique of storing the results of already                   solved subproblems is called Memoization.

 Hereby including some of the standard problems of dynamic programming.